Jack Friedman: THQ

 Friedman's next business venture was THQ.
-In May 1990, Friedman founded THQ in Calabasas, California with a personal investment of $1 million.
+In 1990, Friedman founded THQ in Calabasas, California, with a personal investment of $1 million.
 During the summer of 1991, Friedman agreed to have THQ acquired by Trinity Acquisition Corp., a publicly held shell corporation that had been organized to raise capital for an unspecified future venture, in a stock swap valued at about $33 million with THQ's shareholders owning 51.7% of the new entity.
 Friedman became the president of the merged company.

 During THQ's formative years, Friedman acquired licenses for Hollywood productions and focused the development of the company's video games on popular films.
 The company flourished at first, and Friedman sold his 46 percent stake in the company on its initial public offering, gaining $13 million.
 In 1992, THQ's sales greatly increased, jumping more than 70 percent, but the video game industry began to head towards a more technical focus.
-In an August 26, 2002 interview with the Los Angeles Business Journal, Jakks Pacific's chief financial officer, Joel Bennett, explained the turn of events.
+In an August 26, 2002, interview with the Los Angeles Business Journal, Jakks Pacific's chief financial officer, Joel Bennett, explained the turn of events.
 "Then," Bennett said, referring to the early 1990s, "games were more like toys than technology."
 When the development of game software evolved toward the technological side, "it became beyond Jack's comfort zone," Bennett explained.
 "He's kind of a low-tech guy."